⚠️⚠️⚠️

 )

-Just to verify we have set up the components of our analysis correctly, let’s quickly simulate a tree sequence and try to compute genetic diversity in both populations using our summary function:
+Just to verify we have set up the components of our workflow correctly, let’s quickly simulate a tree sequence and try to compute genetic diversity in both populations using our summary function:

 functions$diversity(ts)